jjcho849/Hydroneer-Mods/README.md

 Buy the golden pan today for only 900 coins!

-Available at ember cradle, bridgepour, Icehelm, and RFC Shop!
+Available at ember cradle, bridgepour, Icehelm, and Golden Mods Shop!

 Golden Rod:
 -----------